DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 In the larger of the two lairs there are **2 more boggiwog warriors** (as above), **3 females** (equal to the males, except of 4 HP each), **8 young** (non-combatant, 1 HP each), and **1 chieftain, Blook-glook**.
 The two warriors and chieftain win initiative versus any opponent that crawls into the fen mound of these batrachianoids.

-Blook-glook (Batrachianoid Chieftain)
-(This creature’s vital stats are HD 3(d10)+4, HP 20, AC 14, MV 20 ft., 30 ft. hop, 40 ft. swim, disposition chaos/evil.
-Its saves are physical.
+**Blook-glook** (Batrachianoid Chieftain)_(This Batrachianoid’s vital stats are Level 3(d10)+4, HP 20, AC 14, MV 20 ft., 30 ft. hop, 40 ft. swim, disposition chaos/evil.
+Its primary attributes are physical.
 It attacks by weapon type and gains +2 damage from strength.
+The weapon it attacks with is a  (+4 to hit, 1d6+3 damage).
 Its special abilities include a hopping attack that deals double damage while imposing a –4 penalty to its AC during the leap, and a chameleon ability that grants a +5 bonus to hide checks and a +10 bonus to surprise checks.
-It carries a spear +1 (+4 to hit, 1d6+3 damage) and wears a diamond-studded gold necklace worth 1,000 gp.
-XP: 95.)
+It wears a diamond-studded gold necklace worth 1,000 gold in coin.
+XP: 95)_

 Treasure Cache: Hidden beneath a stone slab is a wooden barrel containing 111 cp, 185 sp, a gold ingot worth 100 gp, a potion of cure critical wounds, a potion of cure poison, and a ring of water walking.